 Students may obtain a minor in Information Technology by successfully completing a minimum of 15 credit hours.
 A minimum grade of C- in each course and an overall minor GPA of 2.0 is required.

-- CSCI-A 201 Introduction to Programming I - CSCI-A 202 Introduction to Programming II OR - CSCI-C 211 Introduction to Computer Science - CSCI-C 212 Introduction to Software Systems AND - CSCI-A 338 Network Technologies and Administration
+- CSCI-A 338 Network Technologies and Administration - CSCI-C 211 Introduction to Computer Science and CSCI-C 212 Introduction to Software Systems